rogerjdeangelis/utl_why_sas_and_wps_need_128bit_floats/README.md

      REASONS

-        1, Relatively easy to add 128bit floats to input/output  SAS datasets (eliminates for integer and decimal types) Very natural and easy for INTEL/AMD to add 128bit cores(engines).
+        1, Relatively easy to add 128bit floats to input/output  SAS datasets (eliminates need for integer and decimal types) Very natural and easy for INTEL/AMD to add 128bit cores(engines).
 Already possible with CUDA?

         2. Although 64bit floats have more range than 64bit integers, floats have less precision.